-3. Down or Items with Feathers
+Down or items with feathers

 When looking at coats, cushions, comforters, or pillows, stay away from those stuffed with down.
+Avoid accessories with feathers.

 Geese and ducks are plucked either after slaughter or while they are still alive.
 During “live plucking,” the birds’ feathers are painfully ripped out of their bodies while they are held down without anesthetic.